 The columns that indicate the mode of transport for various fuels now contain short codes rather than longer labels, and are defined in / constrained by the static fuel_transportation_modes_eia table.

-In the simplified FERC 1 fuel type categories, we’re now using other instead of unknown.
+In the simplified FERC 1 fuel type categories, we’re now using

 Several columns have been renamed to harmonize meanings between different tables and datasets, including:

 In generation_fuel_eia923 and boiler_fuel_eia923 the

 energy_source_code, which appears in various forms in generators_eia860 and fuel_receipts_costs_eia923.